Susritha96/project-management/docs/projectmanagementplan.md

 5.3 Documentation Plan:<br>
 We specify different types of documents that are to be prepared in different parts of the project and have proper template and proper review for each document that has been prepared. <br>
 5.4 Quality Assurance Plan:<br>
-We make sure that all the requirements which are mentioned by the sponsor are met according to the IT standards, procedures and guidelines.
+We make sure that all the requirements which are mentioned by the sponsor are met according to the IT standards, procedures and guidelines.<br>
 5.5 Reviews and Audits:<br>
 We will have timely reviews regarding the works that is being done in the project and make sure that the review is being done according to the specific guidelines and the budget audit all the bills that are submitted regarding the project work.<br>
 5.6 Process improvement Plan:<br>